hawkinsd90/BouncePartyClubSite/docs/CREW_AND_OPERATIONS.md

 ## Overview

-The crew operations system handles everything that happens on the day of an event: delivery routing, task tracking, location monitoring, mileage logging, lot documentation, and customer communication.
+The crew operations system handles everything that happens on the day of an event: delivery routing, task tracking, location monitoring, mileage logging, lot documentation, equipment checklists, and customer communication.
 Crew members access these features through the `/crew` route.
+Admins have identical access through the Calendar tab in the admin panel.

 ---